rust-lang/rfcs/text/3334-niche.md

   niche on a specific field, rather than the whole structure.
 - **structs with ZST fields**: A struct could contain fields with zero-sized types (e.g. `PhantomData`) and still have a niche.
+- **Non-primitive fields**: A struct could contain fields of non-primitive types, such as tuples, arrays, or other structs (including structs with niches themselves).
+This should wait until after niches support providing values with the type of the field, rather than as an unsigned integer.
 - **Whole-structure niches**: A structure containing multiple non-zero-sized fields could have a niche of invalid values for the whole structure.
 - **Union niches**: A union could have a niche.